 - Species given a C value of 0 to 1 are adapted to severe disturbances, particularly anthropogenic disturbances. - Species ranked with a C value of 2 to 3 are associated with somewhat more stable, though degraded, environments. - Those species with a C value of 4 to 6 include many dominant or matrix species for several habitats; they have a high consistency of occurrence within given community types. - Species with C a value of 7 to 8 are taxa (group of one or more populations) associated mostly with natural areas, but that can be found persisting where the habitat has been degraded somewhat. - Species with a C value of 9 to 10 are considered to be restricted to high-quality natural areas. - 29 The Mean C value is an overall average of the types of plants in an area.
 Mean C values over 4 are - 30 considered to be higher-quality sites with relatively minimal disturbance.
-The Native Mean C is also an - 31 indication of native vegetative quality.
-Wetlands with Native Mean C values over 3.5 are considered - high-quality aquatic resources.
-To ensure accuracy using this method, it is important that this list of - 33 plant species be generated within the growing season. - 34 During site visits, lists of observed plant species were developed for each of the major terrestrial - 35 habitats.
-Based on these surveys, an FQI and Mean C were derived.
+The Native Mean C is also an high-quality aquatic resources.
+To ensure accuracy using this method, it is important that this list of plant species be generated within the growing season.